AMC Hornet: American GFS and Camioneta Automática

 VAM executives and engineers sought to move the two-door 1976 American ECD from the limited edition status into a regular production model, and also change its concept from a general luxury into a personal luxury vehicle, which VAM no longer offered since the mid-1976 discontinuation of the Classic Brougham (Matador Brougham coupe) model.
-Taking advantage of this upcoming new model was a plan of this group of employees to make a homage to VAM's general manager Gabriel Fernández Sáyago, one of the most respected men in the Mexican auto industry at the time and leader of the company since 1946.
+Taking advantage of this upcoming new model was a plan of this group of employees to pay homage to VAM's general manager Gabriel Fernández Sáyago, one of the most respected men in the Mexican auto industry at the time and leader of the company since 1946.
 The new personal luxury compact was named after him using his initials as a designation.
 The model was presented to him as a surprise in late 1976, which he appreciated highly but opting for a more humble stance, he requested the model not to carry his name.
 The group of VAM employees respected his decision, but managed an indirect way to keep their original plan.
-The general manager's initials were retained, but the meaning was changed into Grand Formula Sport.
+The general manager's initials were retained, but the meaning was changed to "Grand Formula Sport."
 The model was introduced along with VAM's 1977 lineup as a two-door alternative to the American ECD and a luxury one to the sporty American Rally.

 The 1977 American GFS incorporated the same appearance and equipment novelties as the American ECD of the same year.
 Like the two-door 1976 American ECD, the model kept the individual front seat and floor-mounted automatic transmission configuration, with the notable difference of incorporating reclining mechanisms as standard equipment.
 From this model, the 282 CID I6 was also retained, but incorporating the new head and intake manifold designs as well as the 3.07:1 rear gear ratio from the American Rally model of the year.
-The most unique aspect of the 1977 American GFS was its design of rear side windows and roof.
-VAM designers created a half Landau-type vinyl top carrying the roof Targa band AMC used for the 1977 Hornet AMX models and shortened flip-open rear side windows creating a thicker B-pillar.
-AMC really liked this styling touch and adopted it for its 1978–1979 Concord DL/Limited two-door models (except for the use of the Targa band).
+Unique to the 1977 American GFS was its design of rear side windows and roof.
+VAM designers created a half Landau-type vinyl-covered roof that included the Targa band AMC used for the 1977 Hornet AMX models and shortened flip-open rear side windows creating a thicker B-pillar.
+American Motors adopted this design for its 1978 and 1979 Concord DL/Limited two-door models, but without the Targa trim.